Characterizations of Stability via Morse Limit Sets: Background

-In a proper, geodesic, $\delta$-hyperbolic metric space, any two geodesic rays $\alpha$ and $\beta$ with $d_{Haus}(\alpha,\beta)<\infty$ can be re-parameterized so that they asymptotically fellow-travel, for a fellow-travelling constant depending only on $\delta$ \cite[Lemma 4]{swenson2001}.
-This is an important part of the definition of a horoball in Definition \ref{hyperbolicdef}.
-In order to define a horoball in a non-hyperbolic space, it will be necessary to develop an analogue of this fact for Morse rays.
+The fact that $X$ is $\delta$-hyperbolic is an important part of the definition of a horoball in Definition \ref{hyperbolicdef1}, as we note in Remark \ref{swensonwelldefinedhoroball}.
+Since our main goal of Theorem \ref{MyMainTheorem} does not have $X$ as a $\delta$-hyperbolic space, we will need to develop some analog to Lemma \ref{swensonfellowtravel} which does not use hyperbolicity.
+Or strategy for creating such an analog will be to use properties of Morse rays.
 We begin by recalling the definition.

 \begin{defn} \textit{(\cite[Definition 1.3]{cordes_boundry2016})} A (quasi)-geodesic $\gamma$ in a metric space is called \textit{$N$-Morse}, where $N$ is a function $[1,\infty)\times[0,\infty)\rightarrow[0,\infty)$, if for any $(K,C)$-quasi-geodesic $\varphi$ with endpoints on $\gamma$, we have $\varphi\subset \Nhbd_{N(K,C)}(\gamma)$.
 We call the function $N$ a \textit{Morse gauge}.
 We say $\gamma$ is \textit{Morse} if there exists a Morse gauge $N$ so that $\gamma$ is $N$-Morse. \end{defn}